 Quality Forensic DNA Testing

 Forensic DNA testing can also be used to expunge someone of a wrongfully convicted crime.
 There are ways of proving innocence post conviction, like if forensic DNA testing results show that there are no traces of your DNA at the crime scene.
-Forensic DNA testing services are available from Choice DNA.
+Forensic DNA testing services are available from Choice DNA Testing.
 Call (800) 219-4362 if you have any questions.